-For example, nobody wants to come back from a trip to discover the rat-hole house next door is now a mini mansion.
+For example, nobody wants to come back from a trip to discover the rat-hole house next door is now a mini-mansion.
 You might not like a rat-hole house next door but you probably would not appreciate a million-dollar home that seems out of place for your community.
-That's why there tends to be heated debates whenever a developer wants to add a bunch of homes in the city.
+That's why there tend to be heated debates whenever a developer wants to add a bunch of homes in the city.
 Neighbors worry that their community will change for the worse.

 Types of Home Buyers for Infill Developments

 The target audience for many infill developments are first-time home buyers, empty-nesters and those wishing to move back into the city and downsize, and these types of home buyers are often attracted to new homes.
 New homes offer many amenities such as no need for home improvement projects, no repairs or upgrades and less maintenance in the early years; everything is sparkling new and ready to move into.